National Marine Sanctuary: Scope of protection

-Designating Sanctuary Sites
+Designating sanctuary sites

 Site selection is done under the auspices of the National Oceanic and Atmospheric Administration (NOAA).
 Regional teams of marine scientists identify geographically representative sites for potential marine sanctuaries.
-NOAA then selects candidate sites and meets with state resource managers and/or the governor's staff to determine the interest level.
-If there is mutually satisfactory interest, the candidate sites are evaluated through a process of public and legislative review and validated by congressional, state, and territorial governments.
-NOAA initiates the designation by the preparation of a Draft Environmental Impact Statement (DEIS) and a proposed management plan.
-Notice is published in the Federal Register.
-Regional meetings and public hearings are held to gather comments.
-Congress receives the draft statements and may conduct hearings.
-A Final Environmental Impact Statement (FEIS) that addresses the concerns raised in the DEIS process is prepared and distributed for comment.
-The Secretary of Commerce, upon approval of the US President, designates the area as a National Marine Sanctuary.
-The US Congress and the governor of the state or territory may formally object to or appeal against the designation.
+NOAA then selects candidate sites and meets with state or territorial resource managers and/or the state or territorial governor's staff to determine the local level of interest in establishing a sanctuary.
+If there is mutually satisfactory interest, the candidate sites are evaluated through a process of public and legislative review and validated by the United States Congress and state or territorial governments.
+NOAA initiates the designation by the preparation of a Draft Environmental Impact Statement (DEIS) and a proposed management plan, then publishes a notice of its plans in the Federal Register.
+NOAA sponsors regional meetings and public hearings to gather comments.
+The U.S. Congress receives the draft statements and may conduct its own hearings.
+NOAA prepares a Final Environmental Impact Statement (FEIS) that addresses the concerns raised in the DEIS process and distributes it for comment.
+Finally, upon approval of the President of the United States, the United States Secretary of Commerce, who oversees NOAA, designates the area as a National Marine Sanctuary.
+The U.S. Congress and the governor of the state or territory then may formally object to or appeal the designation.

 List of U.S. National Marine Sanctuaries

+The National Marine Sanctuary of American Samoa originally was named the Fagatelle Bay National Marine Sanctuary.
+The Greater Farallones National Marine Sanctuary originally was named the Gulf of the Farallones National Marine Sanctuary.

+Former sanctuaries

+These sanctuaries were subsumed by the Florida Keys National Marine Sanctuary on November 16, 1990, but continued to operate until July 1, 1997, when they were integrated into the Florida Keys sanctuary and redesignated as Existing Management Areas.